-GPS NTP Servers utilise the global positioning system to obtain very precise time for computer network time synchronization purposes.
-The GPS system is a US military system monitored by the U.S. Naval Observatory (USNO) and is primarily used for navigation purposes.
+GPS referenced network time servers utilise the global positioning system to obtain very precise time for computer network time synchronization purposes.
+The GPS system is an US military system monitored by the U.S. Naval Observatory (USNO) and is primarily used for navigation purposes.
 The system consists of a constellation of 24 orbiting satellites.
 Each satellite contains an extremely precise atomic clock that can be utilized by equipment on the surface of the Earth as an accurate time reference.
-Timing signals can be received using a relatively low-cost GPS receiver and external antenna.
+Timing signals can be received by a GPS NTP server using a relatively low-cost GPS receiver and external antenna.

-GPS has a number of distinct advantages over other time references, such as CDMA and radio time and frequency broadcasts, that are frequently used for synchronization.
+The use of GPS in time servers has a number of distinct advantages over other time references, such as CDMA and radio time and frequency broadcasts, that are frequently used for synchronization.

 In contrast, CDMA and radio time and frequency broadcasts have a finite transmission range from a terrestrial based transmitters.
 Radio time broadcasts are defined by national boundaries.
 Time broadcasts from various national transmitters are incompatible with each other and generally operate at different frequencies to avoid interference.
 An antenna tuned to the correct frequency is required to receive the required broadcast.
 Radio time references generally provide far less accuracy than GPS, usually in the range of 1 to 50 milliseconds.
 Additionally, regional radio time broadcasts can be switched off periodically for maintenance leaving timing equipment unsynchronized until the signal re instigated.

 Modern GPS receivers are getting ever more sensitive and now often have the ability to receive signals indoors.
 Additionally, they can often provide timing information from a single satellite in view thus providing much more resilience in challenging environments with restricted line of sight to satellites.
-GPS NTP server solutions have overtaken radio based systems as the synchronization. reference of choice.
+GPS NTP network time server solutions have overtaken radio based systems as the synchronization reference of choice.

 An externally roof-mounted antenna can be highly susceptible to electrical surges from lightning strikes.
 A direct strike on an antenna can destroy expensive equipment utilizing the antenna.
 Additionally, surges can jump across air gaps to other cables in close proximity and damage other equipment.
 This can be easily remedied using a surge suppressor, which simply sits in-line on the coax cable between the antenna and receiver.
 A suppressor that can operate in the correct frequency range is required (1575MHz).
 There are two basic types of surge suppressor – gas discharge and electronic suppressors.
 Gas discharge suppressors act very much like a fuse and are destroyed when activated by a surge, but protect any equipment the clean side of the suppressor.
 Electronic suppressors work by channeling any surge to a low-impedance ground, away from the protected equipment.
 Electronic suppressors have the advantage of having multi-strike capability and of being maintenance free.